gekkekoe/esphome-ecodan-hp/README.md

 - 0x35 : room temp setpoint (signed) with flags
 - 0xC9 : configuration command.
 It reports back controller version and much more, need more investigation.

+# experimental server control + prohibit dhw
+In sever control mode, the prohibit flags can be set.
+Added experimental option to toggle the prohibit dhw flag.
+You can experiment with other combinations in the yaml file.

 # required hardware
 If you don't want to solder, use one of the boards that supports 5v on the GPIO ports (basically all m5stack boards with a grove connector (HY2.0-4P)).
 It also should work for airco units with cn105 connectors.